stas967/Main/README.md

                 return getRole() == "Murderer"
             end

-            -- Get the other role's player
-            local function getPlayerByRole(roleName)
+            -- Get the other role's player (exclude local player) local function getPlayerByRole(roleName)
                 for _, player in ipairs(Players:GetPlayers()) do
                     if player ~= LocalPlayer and player:FindFirstChild("Role") and player.Role.Value == roleName then